the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 (cl-infrastructure-community-managers-challenges)=
 ## Challenges for Research Community Managers
 * Need to mediate between community members
-* May not be seen as a part of the community themselves and need to build trust and credibility within it
+* May not be seen as part of the community themselves and need to build trust and credibility within it
-* Need to have a lot of a broad range of skills and expertise (technical, interpersonal, project management)
+* Need to have a broad range of skills and expertise (technical, interpersonal, project management)
 * Supporting and encouraging engagement in the community
 * Building infrastructure from scratch in newly created roles
-* Being seen as a professional in their own right and not just adminstrative staff
+* Being seen as a professional in their own right
 * Connecting with new audiences who are not aware of the community
 * Bridging and translating between different groups in the same field or institution
 * Managing tasks where there is little formal process in place